tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 environments and a wider geographical range.

-• Simultaneous /uniform flowering and fruiting.
+- Simultaneous /uniform flowering and fruiting.

-• Lack of shattering or scattering of seeds.
+- Lack of shattering or scattering of seeds.

-• Increased size of fruits and seeds. • Change from a perennial to annual habit. • Change in breeding system. • Increased yield. • Increased resistance for disease and pest. • Developing seedless parthenocarpic
+- Increased size of fruits and seeds.
+- Change from a perennial to annual habit.
+- Change in breeding system. • Increased yield.
+- Increased resistance for disease and pest.
+- Developing seedless parthenocarpicfruit.

-fruit. • Enhancing colour, appearance,
+- Enhancing colour, appearance,

 palatability and nutritional composition.